[?] Subscribe To This Site

 Staz On All Purpose Stamp Cleaner

 Second - You can clean your stamp with a stamp cleaner like Staz-On, all purpose stamp cleaner.
-Staz-On is actually made for cleaning the ink off your stamps after using them, but it will also clean off that residue.
+Staz-On is actually made for cleaning the ink off your stamps after using them, but it is also great for conditioning rubber stamps as it will clean off that residue.
 It comes in a small 2 oz bottle with an foam applicator top that is just rubbed across the face of the stamp.
 Wash this off, perhaps even use an old toothbrush or nail brush to get the stamp good and clean.

 If you don't have any Staz-On yet, just try some soapy water and a soft brush.
-Or you can purchase some at the Scrapbook-Advice Rubber Stamp Store - look for the Category that says Stamp Cleaners.
+Or you can purchase some at the Scrapbook-Advice Rubber Stamp Store - look for the Category that says Stamp Cleaners at the Rubber Stamp Store.

 After cleaning, hold the stamp up to the light.
 If you see some glossy areas, clean again.